19hours/sg-statutes/Acts/Arbitration Act.md

 ### General powers exercisable by arbitral tribunal

-28\.—(1) The parties may agree on the powers which may be exercised by the arbitral tribunal for the purposes of and in relation to the arbitration proceedings.
+28\.—(1) The parties may agree on the powers which may be exercised by the arbitral tribunal for the purposes of and in relation to the arbitral proceedings.

+[Act 12 of 2012 wef 01/06/2012]

 (2) Without prejudice to the powers conferred on the arbitral tribunal by the parties under subsection (1), the tribunal shall have powers to make orders or give directions to any party for —